-We accept payment in the form of cash or check, preferably at the time of check-in.
+We accept payment in the form of cash, check, or credit card, preferably at the time of check-in.

-On Mondays through Thursdays, all animals are held overnight and released the following day at 7:30 a.m.
-On Fridays, we release all surgical patients at 5 p.m.
+Mondays through Thursdays, all animals are held overnight and released the following day at 7:30 a.m.
 Please note that we do not board pets.